Virtual outsourcing – considerations and benefits for small business

 Absolutely not.
 In fact, to ensure you have an employee outsourcing system in place that can scale up as your business grows, find a supplier who can provide multiple disciplines under one roof.
 Just as with any bulk purchase, the more you spend, the better the rates you can expect to get.

-For example, if you’re primarily considering lead generation outsourcing for your business, why not also get your market research outsourced too?
+For example, if you’re primarily considering outsourcing social media management for your business, why not also get your call handling outsourced to the same partner?
 Or if you are thinking about finding a company to issue your invoices, why not get one who can also provide data entry support to update your accounting software?
-These are all skills that combine well and the cost to do both is likely to be much less than to get an independent VA to do one, and a marketer to do the other.
-Just ensure you chose a company who can offer all of the services you might need under one roof with a proven track record, and who is going to be willing to develop a flexible package to meet your precise needs.
+These may not initially appear to be skills that always combine well but there are providers that can do this.
+The cost for a provider that can cover all tasks is likely to be much less than it would be to get one independent VA to do one set of tasks, and another VA service to do the other.
+So just ensure you chose a company who can offer all of the services you might need under one roof with a proven track record, and who is going to be willing to develop a flexible package to meet your precise needs.
 A one-size fits all, or single service provider is likely to leave you needing a lot more, very quickly.

 We hope you found our guide to outsourcing to virtual assistants useful.
 If you’re ready to take your business into the future by outsourcing to an online personal assistant feel free to call us on 0800 994 9016 or use our contact form in the menu above.